 Mark Dacascos is Toby Wong, a kind of 'superhuman' who carries a chip designed to enhance the abilities of the person carrying it.
-The chip is a prototype and the inventors want it back and are chasing Toby across the

-An irrepressible thrill ride combining the high-impact fight-action of "The Matrix" and the consedic interplay of "Rush Hour".
+The chip is a prototype and the inventors want it back and are chasing Toby across the fight-action of "The Matrix" and the comedic interplay world to get it and Toby fights for survival and keeps his pursuers 3 steps behind.

-If you live for action...

-Universal of the settle for anything less!
+If you live for action... ...don't settle for anything less!